Harunancha/utility_ros/README.md

 A utility library for ROS

-- image_util
+- image_util: utilities about image
-- geometry_util
+- geometry_util: utilities about geometry
-- probability_util
+- probability_util: utilities about probability distributions

-- Timer
+- Timer: timer class for measuring the duration of processes
     - ChronoTimer
     - RosTimer